breqdev/breq.dev/src/projects/lps.md

 Despite these issues, the system does accomplish the goals I set out at the beginning of the project.
 However, because of the system’s mediocre accuracy and reliability, I do not anticipate using it for anything in the future in its current state, although I do think this approach to localization is potentially useful (albeit with a lot more refinement).

 I am curious as to how much better this sort of system would work if some of the aforementioned solutions were implemented.
-A system using four separate reference markers instead of just one, QR-style finder pattern codes to help objects be more accurately recognized, and perhaps multiple cameras positioned on opposing sides of the area would likely have a much more useful accuracy.
+A system using four separate reference markers instead of one, QR-style finder pattern codes to help objects be more accurately recognized, and perhaps multiple cameras positioned on opposing sides of the area would likely have a much more useful accuracy.
 Although such a system would be more difficult and expensive to set up and operate, it would still be a practical and economical solution for providing localization capabilities to one or more robots in an enclosed area.

 ## FAQ (Fully Anticipated Questions)